Raising Interest Rates and Legacy Planning

 Interest rates factor into the performance of many legacy and charitable planning techniques.
-So, over the past several years, the historically low interest rates, and the availability of higher gift and estate exemptions have provided a unique environment for certain legacy and charitable planning techniques.
-Specifically, in a low interest rate environment grantor retained annuity trusts (GRATs), charitable lead annuity trusts (CLATs), intra-family loans and installment sales to grantor trusts work best.
+Over the past several years, the historically low interest rates, and the availability of high gift and estate exemptions have provided a unique environment for certain legacy and charitable planning techniques.
+Specifically, in low interest rate environments grantor retained annuity trusts (GRATs), charitable lead annuity trusts (CLATs), intra-family loans and installment sales to grantor trusts work best.
 However, relatively small shifts in interest rates can have a disproportionate effect on the performance of these rate-sensitive legacy planning techniques.
-Increases in interest rates could change the economics and shift the focus to other techniques.
+The Increase in interest rates over the past year has changed the economics and shifted the focus to other techniques.

-If interest rates start to increase, there may be renewed interest in certain legacy and charitable planning strategies that benefit from a higher rate environment.
+With the shift in Interest rates there has been renewed interest in certain legacy and charitable planning strategies that benefit from a high interest rate environment.
 Techniques that benefit from a higher interest rate environment include qualified personal residence trusts (QPRTs) and charitable remainder annuity trusts (CRATs).
-After several years of keeping interest rates low, the Federal Reserve may consider raising interest rates.
 This Counselor’s Corner describes some of the legacy planning techniques impacted by interest rates and the role of life insurance.

 Before describing some of the most common planning techniques impacted by interest rates, we need to understand the rates used by the strategies.
 Two federally-set interest rates directly impact legacy planning: applicable federal rate (AFR) and §7520 rate.